millemaria/millemaria/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a website project focused on Studio Ghibli.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning javascript
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love going to church and watching anime -->
--->

 <div>